MuhammadMuradKhan/UTM-THESIS/SNWM/Framework/readme.md

 ## Introduction

 This section presents the workflow model of the SNWM tool.
 SNWM workflow model is partitioned with respect to components and phases.
 The workflow is divided into four components and six phases.
+This workflow model is inspired by the model presented by Matthias Schur [1].

 ![Web Developer Roadmap Introduction](./workflow.jpg)